siquick/web-agent/README.md

 ### Model Configuration

-The backend now discovers providers and models from JSON environment variables, making it easy to switch between routers or offer multiple options to the UI:
+The backend discovers providers and models from JSON environment variables, so you can mix-and-match routers or expose multiple choices to the UI without code changes:

-- `WEB_AGENT_PROVIDERS` – JSON array describing OpenAI-compatible endpoints (defaults include OpenRouter and the Hugging Face router).
+- `WEB_AGENT_PROVIDERS` – JSON array describing OpenAI-compatible endpoints (defaults include Hugging Face and OpenRouter).
-- `WEB_AGENT_MODELS` – JSON array mapping models to providers.
+- `WEB_AGENT_MODELS` – JSON array mapping models to providers (defaults ship with Hugging Face GPT-OSS/Qwen variants plus OpenRouter Qwen).
-- `WEB_AGENT_DEFAULT_MODEL` – Optional model `id` to use when the client omits `model` (defaults to the first configured model).
+- `WEB_AGENT_DEFAULT_MODEL` – Optional model `id` to use when the client omits `model` (defaults to `huggingface/openai-gpt-oss-120b-groq` when available).

 Example `.env` fragment: